 FRIP was established under the California Cooling Act (SB 1013), which allocated $1 million through the 2019-2020 California State budget process.
 FRIP will support the transition to low (under 10)-GWP refrigerant systems used to comply with CARB’sHFC reduction measures, which are proposed to go into effect on Jan 1, 2022.
 CARB staff is seeking input from stakeholders to develop the guidelines for FRIP.

 Both new construction and existing facilities will be eligible for funding under AIP.
-Funds will be awarded based on reduction in direct greenhouse gas emissions from the refrigerant and other factors, such as energy efficiency or water savings.
+Funds will be awarded based on a reduction in direct greenhouse gas emissions from the refrigerant and other factors, such as energy efficiency or water savings.
 Retailers and their partners can submit a single application to NASRC, which will then coordinate funding eligibility across multiple funding partners.

 “Our goal is to maximize funding per project while simplifying the experience for the retailer,” said Wright.
 “We also expect the pilot to generate a tremendous amount of data that will benefit the industry.”